IngloriousCoderz/inglorious-engine/examples/apps/todomvc-rt/README.md

 export const middlewares = [multiplayerMiddleware()]
 ```

-This middleware, just like the `devtoolsMiddleware`, can ignore certain events using three optional configuration parameters:
+This middleware, just like the `devtools` middleware, can ignore certain events using three optional configuration parameters:

 - `whitelist`: an array of event types that specifies which events to be sent to the server
 - `blacklist`: an array of event types that specifies which events to ignore